qlt315/qlt315/README.md

   </a>
 </h1>

-Hi, my name is Langtian Qin and I am an imcoming Computer Science PhD student at UC Irvine.
+Hi, my name is Langtian Qin and I am a Computer Science PhD student at UC Irvine.
 My research interests lie in wireless communication and networking systems, with a focus on theoretical analysis, optimization and system implementation of next-generation wireless network architectures.

 - 🔭 I’m currently researching at the intersection of machine learning and wireless communication systems
 - 💬 Brainstorm with me over tech, algorithms, career, and video games